How to Fix ‘ERR_NAME_NOT_RESOLVED’ Error on Google Chrome?

 4. Make sure it’s unchecked.

-5. Now restart your Chrome and check to see if the issue persists.
+5. Restart Chrome and check if the problem continues.

 1. Hold the Windows Key and Press X. Choose Command Prompt (Admin) or PowerShell (Admin).

-2. Type the following commands one by one to reset your Network Settings.
+2. Type the following commands one after the other to reset your network settings:

 netsh winsock reset